anthonyharrison/lib4sbom/README.md

 **Note**

-1 The set_id method is used to indicate the identity of the vulnerability e.g. CVE-2021-44228
+1. The set_id method is used to indicate the identity of the vulnerability e.g. CVE-2021-44228

-2 The set_status is used to indicate the status of the vulnerability.
+2. The set_status is used to indicate the status of the vulnerability.
 Validation of the value of status may be optionally performed as determined by the optional parameter _validation_ specified in the creation of the Vulnerability object.
 An invalid status is indicated by a value of None.

-3 The set_comment method is used to provide additional inforamtion to support the status value e.g. a brief justification
+3. The set_comment method is used to provide additional information to support the status value e.g. a brief justification

-3 The set_description method is used to describe the vulnerability.
+4. The set_description method is used to describe the vulnerability.

 There is an additional setter method, **set_value**(_attribute, value_) which allows the setting of any attribute.